Rent to Buy contracts have numerous advantages for both the Renter/Buyer and the Landlord/Seller: -

 Another advantage is that there will be a tenant paying rent on the property which may currently be vacant and not bringing in any income.
 This tenant will be genuinely interested in buying the property in the near-future, not just renting it long-term.

-If for any reason the Tenant/Buyer pulls out of the contract, then the rent paid will be kept by you and this will usually be higher than via a standard Rental Agreement.
+If for any reason the Tenant/Buyer pulls out of the contract, then the rent and the initial payment which has been paid will be kept by you and this will usually be higher than via a standard rental agreement.

 The rent received can help offset any mortgage repayments, community fees or expenses in general, avoiding the property being a financial liability.